SirMekus/zam/ReadMe.md

 class TestTable extends Model
 {
-    //The table name is 'test_table'
+    //The table name is 'test_table'.
+You don't need to add any property or method (unless you wish to add) }
-}
 ```